 The Stuart Range is located on the eastern side of the Alpine Lakes Wilderness just south of Leavenworth.
-This range is almost perfectly in the middle (North to South) of the State and and is in the central Cascades.
+This range is almost perfectly in the middle (north to south) of the state and and is in the central Cascades.
 The range was probably named after Mount Stuart which was named by George B. McClellan in honor of his friend "Jimmie Stuart".
-There are 9 Bulgar Peaks (Washington Top 100) in this region.
-Hiking, back packing, rock climbing, ice climbing, fall foliage, goats, lakes, and beautiful mountains.
-This range has a lot to offer to out door enthusiast.
+There are 10 Bulgar Peaks (Washington Top 100) in this region.
+One can enjoy hiking, back packing, rock climbing, scrambling, ice climbing, fall foliage, goats, lakes, and beautiful mountains.
+This range has a lot to offer to outdoor enthusiast.

 A lot could be said about this range in terms of quality, beauty, and alpine joy.
 But I'll let the pictures do the talking, the links do the explaining, and the paragraphs give you an idea of what this place has to offer.
 If you live in this state, are able bodied, and have the means for traveling, then you have no excuse to not visit this place!
 They don't call the central Stuart Range The Enchantment for nothing.
 Each peak in the range has a different adventure awaiting for you to come out and explore.
 While in late summer crowds serge through this alpine arena, you can certainly find places where you won't see another person.
 This is some of Washington's best mountains.

 Stuart Lake Trailhead: From Seattle head onto highway 520 across Lake Washington.
 In 6.7 miles head onto I-405 North towards Everett.
 In about 8 miles take exit 23 onto highway 522 towards Monroe.
 In Monroe head east on Highway 2 towards Stevens Pass.
 Roughly 85 miles later you arrive in Leavenworth which is right in front of the Stuart range.
 Take a right onto Icicle Creek road.
 In 8.5 miles turn left ontoNF 7600.
 In 3.6 miles you arrive at the Stuart Lake Trailhead.